rserota/wad/README.md

 var saw = new Wad({source : 'sawtooth'})
 saw.play({
     volume  : 0.8,
-    wait    : 0,    // Time in seconds between calling play() and actually triggering the note. pitch   : 'A4', // A4 is 440 hertz.
-    label   : 'A',  // A label that identifies this note. env     : {hold : 9001},
+    wait    : 0,     // Time in seconds between calling play() and actually triggering the note. loop    : false, // This overrides the value for loop on the constructor, if it was set. pitch   : 'A4',  // A4 is 440 hertz. label   : 'A',   // A label that identifies this note. env     : {hold : 9001},
     panning : [1, -1, 10],
     filter  : {frequency : 900},